 The STA discovers the AP’s policy through passive monitoring of Beacon frames or through active probing.
 If a FILS-capable STA discovers that the AP supports FILS authentication and theidentity of the trusted third party is known (and trusted) by the STA, the STA and AP proceed to FILS authentication

-The STA initiates FILS authentication by sending a FILS authentication request to the AP, after the AP responds with a FILS authentication response.
+The STA initiates FILS authentication by sending a FILS authentication request to the AP, after which the AP responds with a FILS authentication response.
 The STA and AP generate a PMK as a result of this exchange.

 The STA sends a FILS association request to the AP and receives a FILS association response from the AP.
-This exchange provides proof-of-possession of the PMK and enables the creation of a PTKSA and further establishment of FILS state
+This exchange provides proof-of-possession of the PMK and enables the creation of a PTKSA and further establishment of FILS state.

-Figure 4-TBD—FILS Authentication
+Figure 4-TBD—Public-Key Based FILS Authentication with Certificates

 Modify section 8.3.3.5 as indicated: